HA Grid Master and HA Grid Master candidate configurations are not supported when Threat Protection licenses are installed on the appliance.

-As illustrated in Figure 5.9, the VIP and virtual MAC addresses link to the HA port on each node.
+As illustrated in the following figure, the VIP and virtual MAC addresses link to the HA port on each node.
 Select five IP addresses on the same network before you configure an HA pair, as follows:

 When you deploy a vNIOS HA pair, ensure that the port connection allows for more than one MAC address per vNIC.
 For example, if you deploy a vNIOS HA pair in VMware vSphere, the port-profile to which the vNIOS HA and LAN ports connect should allow for more than one MAC address per vNIC.
 You can do this by changing the security settings of the port-group to accept "MAC address changes" and "Forged transmits," as illustrated in Figure 5.10.

 For a vNIOS HA pair, you must configure both LAN1 and HA interfaces to operate.
 When there is a notification about failure in any one of the port, make sure that both of these ports are working.
 If one of the port is down and another port is still working, the HA pair believes its peer is active.
 But, there will be connectivity issues as one of the port is down.
 An HA failover occurs on vNIOS appliances only when both of these ports are down.
 For details about configuring these virtual NICs, refer to the Infoblox Installation Guide vNIOS for VMware.